liammcluckie/Low-Tide-Surf-Club/README.md

     - Used to host the entire repository for the project.

 8. [GitPod](https://gitpod.io/)
-    - This was the platform used to build the entire project on.
+    - This was the platform used to build the entire project.

 9. [GitHub Pages](https://pages.github.com/)
     - Used to host the live version of the website as well as integral to aid in the de-bugging of the project.